Exporting Goods and the Global Supply Chain

 As the global supply chain becomes more complex with every passing year, companies must adapt to this change and incorporate them into their supply chain strategies.
 This change could mean using vendors from developing nations or exporting goods to new markets.
 Companies that have traditionally operated within national or regional trading groups may feel ill-equipped to extend their global supply chain.
 It may be as simple as feeling unable to select and manage a foreign vendor or not knowing how to sell items in a new country.

 Businesses have to understand that cultural difference plays a deciding role in the success or failure of a venture in a new global region.
 American businesses have sometimes failed in countries such as Japan, which has a very difficult business environment for the US.

 Companies can overcome these barriers by using local agents to sell the products in a foreign nation or by licensing their products.
 The licensing of a product is sometimes more beneficial as it allows the licensing company to terminate the agreement if the products fail to be marketed or sold appropriately.
 Joint ventures can also be a way of entering a new market.
 By using a partner company’s local expertise, the product can have a greater opportunity for success.

 Most companies who have been selling products within a domestic market do not have the skills or knowledge to sell items in a foreign country.
 Fortunately, there are facilitators and intermediaries who, for a fee, will aid the launch and marketing of products in a new market.

-The export management company offers services to companies that have not exported items before.
-The EMC offers all the services that a company would have if they had an internal export department.
+The export management company (EMC) offers services to companies that have not exported items before.
+The EMC offers all the services that a company would have if it had an internal export department.
 The EMC deals with export documents and operates as the company’s agent in the overseas market.
-This may include selling the items directly or operating a sales department to process sales orders.
+It may include selling the items directly or operating a sales department to process sales orders.

 Export Trading Company